Nothing makes you want to simplify your life like homeschooling.

 There are many things you can do with your children together, instead of trying to teach your kids every subject separately.
 Skill-based subjects such as math and language arts usually have to be done separately, unless you have two kids that are at about the same level.
 But history and science can often be done with more than one child at a time, as well as other “social studies’ kinds of subjects.

-Look for a homeschool curriculum that teaches this way.
-For example, with our Unit Programs, your kindergarten through high school students can study the same time periods in history and much of the same science topics at the same time.
+Look for a homeschool curriculum made for this.
+For example, with our Unit Program Tools, your kindergarten through high school students can study the same time periods in history and much of the same science topics at the same time.
 (Except we don’t cover high school sciences.)

 Unless you have children from kindergarten to high school, many families can do the following together: